 Cortell Australia’s drive into the regulatory reporting space continues its growth as APRA releases formal consultation on the proposed changes to the Domestic book reporting requirements.
-Officially renamed the Economic and Financial Statistics collection (EFS), the reforms are the first of their kind since they were introduced in the early 2000’s, and reflect the changing need for the RBA and the ABS (the agencies) to collect relevant information for managing the economy.
+Officially renamed the Economic and Financial Statistics (EFS), the reforms are the first of their kind since the early 2000’s, and reflect the changing need for the RBA and the ABS (the agencies) to collect relevant information for managing the economy.

 Whilst the forms have been restructured to accommodate consistency in reported data, the requirements will impose an increased reporting burden on large institutions.
 Increased granularity and frequency in reporting will aid business cases for these organisations to really drive the paradigm shift for automating their reporting requirements.
 The agencies have in fact called out the point they expect businesses to require system changes in order to meet the standards.